henribonamy/MolGAN/README.md

 ## Sampling Molecules

-Generate novel molecules using the trained model:
+Generate novel molecules using the trained model (you can use the provided `generator.pt` or train your own.)

 ```bash
 python sample_molecules.py